 - Quit your job.
 But this is a short-term solution.
 Even if you have no wages to collect, the IRS can still seize your property to collect the debt — and unemployment leaves you with no income to replenish the loss.

-Wage garnishment is hard for everyone, but you must meet the IRS’ definition for hardship in order to make an appeal.
+Wage garnishment is hard for everyone, but your financial situation must meet the IRS definition for financial hardship to appeal a garnishment.

 According to the IRS, “An economic hardship occurs when we have determined the levy prevents you from meeting basic, reasonable living expenses.
-In order for the IRS to determine if a levy is causing hardship, the IRS will usually need you to provide financial information so be prepared to provide it when you call.”
+For the IRS to determine if a levy is causing hardship, the IRS will usually need you to provide financial information, so be prepared to provide it when you call.”

-If the IRS determines that the wage garnishment is, indeed, creating an economic hardship for you, they may release the levy.
+If the IRS determines that the wage garnishment is, indeed, creating financial hardship for you, they may release the levy.
 However, this does not mean that your tax debt is forgiven.
 You will still have to pay your tax debt even after the IRS releases the levy.

-The best way to avoid a tax levy or IRS wage garnishment is to file and pay your taxes when due.
+The best way to avoid a tax levy or garnishment is to file and pay your taxes when due.
 If that is impossible, you can:

-And remember, respond to any and all notices you receive from the IRS as soon as possible.
-Even if you cannot pay your tax debt, it is still imperative to contact the IRS to discuss all your options.
+And remember, respond to all notices you receive from the IRS as soon as possible.
+If you receive a final notice, it could be your last chance to take action before the IRS takes legal action.
+Even if you cannot pay your tax debt, it is still imperative to take the time to contact the IRS to discuss all your options.

 Who can help me with IRS wage garnishment?

-If you are uncomfortable dealing directly with the IRS, you may find it helpful to hire a tax attorney to help.
-These professionals are well versed in handling all tax related issues.
+If you are uncomfortable dealing directly with the IRS, you may find it helpful to hire a tax attorney.
+These professionals are well versed in handling all tax-related issues.
 Their experience with tax law lets them maximize results in negotiations with the IRS.
 They can also prevent you from sharing any sensitive information with the IRS that might trigger an audit.

 If your wages are already being garnished, a tax attorney may be able to put a hold status on your garnishment while they negotiate a settlement.
-The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.
-This means that you would still have access to your funds as long as the negotiation was in progress.
+The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee, offer a free consultation, and charge competitive rates.
+This means that you would still have access to your funds as long as the negotiation is in progress.

-By analyzing your financial, tax, and employment situation, a tax attorney can help you determine the best type of settlement for your situation.
-After reaching a settlement, you can once again enjoy good standing with the IRS.
+By analyzing your financial, tax, and employment situation, a tax attorney can help you determine the best type of settlement for your situation and even stop IRS wage garnishment before it starts.
+After reaching a settlement, you can once again enjoy a good standing with the IRS.